Crisp riding weather

 Day 2

 Riding day: After breakfast at the hotel and allocation of horses, set off on a ride through the countryside towards the village of Labova of the Cross.
 This charming village is known for its beautiful landscapes and historical significance.
 The route to Labova of the Cross is moderately challenging, featuring hilly terrains, valleys, small water streams, and opportunities for enjoyable canters.
 On reaching Labova of the Cross, check into a comfortable local guest house before a visit to the church.
-In the evening, join in the various activities at the guest house, such as helping with farm chores or engaging in traditional cooking alongside the family, providing a rare hands-on experience of the village lifestyle.
+In the evening, you can participate in iso-poliphony, a polyphonic event, where you can join the choir and learn local dances.
+This will be a unique opportunity to experience traditional culture, and immerse yourself in the sounds and rhythms passed down through generations.
 Overnight accommodation and dinner will be at the local guest house.
 4 hours riding

 Day 3